callumflack/callum-flack-design/content/pages/about.md

 <!-- on what matters: executing for business goals and customer intentions -->
 <!-- Callum collects typefaces, records, names as tokens of small wonder. -->

-## Skillsets
+## Skills & experience

 You can break down the work Callum does into three parts:

 - Brand identity and graphic design
-- User interface design
+- User interface and information design
   <!-- - Digital editorial design -->
 - Frontend web development